darrenawtl/darrenawtl.github.io/_posts/2025-06-10-changepoint-trade.md

 One concern among Asian businesses is that high US tariffs on China will disrupt regional trade patterns.
 A particular worry is that Chinese exporters may decide to "flood" regional markets with goods that they would have otherwise sold to the US.

-Change-point detection methods can help identify such shifts in trade patterns.
+Change-point detection methods can help identify shifts in trade patterns.

 Let's investigate Thailand's merchandise imports from China.
 The code at the bottom of this post does the following:
 (1) Accesses the API provided by the [Ministry of Commerce](https://tradereport.moc.go.th/opendata/summarycountries).
-(2) Cleans the data
+(2) Cleans the data.
-(3) Runs the PELT algorithm using the l2 model
+(3) Runs the PELT algorithm using the l2 model.
 (4) Visualize the results.

 Our sample consists of monthly imports from China between January 2016 to April 2025.
-Observe in the plot below that imports have been on an upward trend since 2024, and the algorithm has detected three change-points during this period.
+Observe in the plot below that imports have been on an upward trend since 2024, and that the algorithm has detected three change-points during this period.
 (The red and blue regions indicate where the change-points occur).
-Importantly, the surge in imports since February 2025 is being classified as a change-point.
+Importantly, March 2025 is being classified as a change-point.
+This coincides with the period during which US tariffs on China were being hiked substantially.
+The behaviour of Thailand's imports from China is likely to have shifted, and further sharp increases are entirely plausible.

 ![Plot showing imports](/assets/images/thimports_cn.png)